Kerberos Authentication

 Kerberos Architecture

 The Kerberos architecture has three major components.
 These are the Authentication Server (AS), the Ticket Granting Service (TGS) and the resources server where applications and systems reside.
 Hence, that is why the name the 3-headed dog authentication mechanism, referring to its Greek origin.
 Moreover, it is a network authentication protocol that provides strong authentication services to client-server environments.
-In kerberized environment, users employ the steps depicted in the following diagram.

 Steps in Kerberos Authentication